 First, let’s listen to “Villains of a Sort”:

 This is such an interesting track, in a few ways, mostly because of how different it is compared to the rest of Yoko Shimomura’s work.
 Most of the music in the Kingdom Hearts series in general is very upbeat, bouncy, whimsical, and light.
-This is not at all to say that Shimomura-san is not good at writing must that is sad, sedentary, serious, and dark, but it is just very interesting and striking when she does.
+This is not at all to say that Shimomura-san is not good at writing music that is sad, sedentary, serious, and dark, but it is just very interesting and striking when she does.

 The term “ambient” can be used to refer to any piece of music that focuses on setting an overall tone or atmosphere rather than rhythm or structure.
 In the case of “Villains of a Sort”, it is one of the only pieces in Kingdom Hearts that I would consider truly ambient: yes, so many musical pieces in this game do an exceedingly brilliant job of setting a tone for the scene, but rarely if ever do those pieces not include any sort of beat.